techlore/go-incognito/Scripts/Section 3/3_ Permissions _ Settings.md

 you drive is created which you have no control over, Tesla owns it and can do with it whatever they please.
 You can contact Tesla to opt out of this, but you will miss out on automatic software updates, as well as other features of the car.

-**Tesla is mentioned to have a form where you opt-in to cellular communication with the vehicle.
-Please be aware their process has updated, and opting out MAY involve voiding your vehicle’s warranty and many other major concerns.
-The Techlore channel has covered this topic here: https://www.youtube.com/watch?v=Qjkt3X2WLrw and will be covering this more in the future. **

 The lesson with all of these stories is the less permissions you grant programs and apps the better.
 All it takes is one of these companies to suffer a breach for